AliHussienabdo/Battleship/README.md

-the famous battleship game created in order to practice JavaScript testing. through the process of developing this game i've learned the importance of testing the your functions and classes before building the UI.
+the famous battleship game created in order to practice JavaScript testing. through the process of developing this game i've learned the importance of testing your functions and classes before building the UI.
 By testing you gain alot of confidence in the app components.

 [Live preview](https://alyhusseinn.github.io/Battleship/)